EvoCoT: Overcoming the Exploration Bottleneck in Reinforcement Learning

 \subsection{Reinforcement Learning with Verifiable Reward}

 RLVR for LLMs has drawn considerable research attention following DeepSeek-R1~\cite{deepseek_r1} and Kimi-k1.5~\cite{kimi_k1.5}.
 However, recent studies~\cite{limit_of_rlvr,Echo_Chamber} suggest that the performance of the RLVR-trained model is fundamentally constrained by the base model's inherent capability, as RLVR only biases the base model's output distribution toward reward-maximizing paths.
 In RLVR, rewards are sometimes too sparse compared to the large solution space, causing exploration bottlenecks that prevent finding solutions unexplored by the base model.
 Some works~\cite{learning_RL_cant,SASR,SRFT,SuperRL,TAPO,LUFFY,GuideGRPO,SWiRL} attempt to incorporate off-policy data into training.
 For instance, ReLIFT~\cite{learning_RL_cant}, SASR~\cite{SASR}, SRFT~\cite{SRFT} and SuperRL~\cite{SuperRL} integrate RLVR with supervised fine-tuning (SFT).
-Meanwhile, TAPO~\cite{TAPO}, LUFFY~\cite{LUFFY} and Guide-GRPO~\cite{GuideGRPO} leverage reference CoT or hints generated by stronger LLMs, or query an external thought library to guide policy optimization.
-Unfortunately, these methods either rely on distillation from stronger LLMs or high-quality training data.
+Meanwhile, TAPO~\cite{TAPO}, LUFFY~\cite{LUFFY} and Guide-GRPO~\cite{GuideGRPO} leverage reference CoT or hints generated by teacher models, or query an external thought library to guide policy optimization.
+Unfortunately, these methods either rely on distillation from teacher models or high-quality training data.